jacob-willden/script.movie.content.filter/README.md

     00:00:13.2 --> 00:00:15
     nameCalling=low=audio

 Categories for filters can be found in the [Movie Content Filter specifications](https://www.moviecontentfilter.com/specification), with 2 changes.
 One change is that the "Grave" (represented as "grave" in filter files) is replaced with "Graves" (with "graves" in the filter file).
-The other change is the addition of the Ableism ("ableism" in the filter files) and Sizeism ("sizeism" in the filter files) categories.
+The other change is the addition of the Ableism ("ableism" in filter files) and Sizeism ("sizeism" in filter files) categories.

 ## Legal